An Extended VIIRS-like Artificial Nighttime Light Data Reconstruction (1986-2024): Methods

 For the task of reconstructing NPP-VIIRS-like NTL data, we propose a framework, upon which we design the \textbf{Hierarchical Fusion Decoder (HFD)} and the \textbf{Dual Feature Refiner (DFR)}.
 Within this framework, the encoder, decoder, and refiner components are modular and can be readily replaced to potentially achieve improved performance.

-\subsection{Pipeline}
+\paragraph{Pipeline}

 The overall architecture of our proposed framework is illustrated in Figure. \ref{fig1} and consists of a backbone network followed by an attached refiner module.
-The backbone model adopts a U-Net\cite{ronneberger2015u} architecture, comprising an encoder, a decoder, and skip connections.
+The backbone model adopts a U-Net\citep{ronneberger2015u} architecture, comprising an encoder, a decoder, and skip connections.
 It accepts DMSP NTL and surface reflectance data as input to reconstruct the log-transformed NPP-VIIRS NTL data.

-Within the backbone a traditional visual encoder (e.g. ResNet-50\cite{he2016deep}), can be flexibly employed.
-It generates Multi-Scale feature maps through five successive downsampling stages.
-In the decoder section, we have designed five corresponding upsampling stages.
-Each stage takes as input the feature map from the preceding stage, the feature map from the corresponding encoder stage via skip connection.
-To address the specific task of nighttime light reconstruction, we have integrated a Structure Residual Fusion (SRF) module and a Mutiscale Aggregator (MA) within the decoder, aimed at enhancing the clarity of the reconstructed images.
+Within the backbone, a standard visual encoder produces multi-scale features through five downsampling stages, mirrored by five upsampling stages in the decoder that fuse encoder and decoder features via skip connections.
+To better address the challenges of nighttime light reconstruction, we introduce the HFD comprising a Structure Residual Fusion (SRF) module and a Multiscale Aggregator (MA).
+The SRF enhances structural detail and edge sharpness by refining skip features while suppressing mis-registered noise.
+The MA, in parallel, adaptively fuses multi-scale contextual cues to reduce over-spread artifacts.
+Together, they yield clearer and more consistent reconstructions.

 Following the backbone network, we separately train the DFR.
-This module utilizes a Cross-Resolution Local Attention (CLA), leveraging high-resolution impervious surface area masks as guidance to optimize the expression of fine-grained structural features, which greatly improves the results for internal urban fabric and road networks.
+This module utilizes a Cross-Resolution Local Attention, leveraging high-resolution impervious surface area masks as guidance to optimize the expression of fine-grained structural features, which greatly improves the results for internal urban fabric and road networks.

 The model employs the Mean Squared Error (MSE) loss function during the training of the construction stage:

 \(y_i\) is the true target value for the \(i\)-th sample, and \(\hat{y}_i\) is the predicted value generated by the model for the \(i\)-th sample.